-Made with just a few ingredients the taste is pure heaven.
-The lightly sweet graham cracker crust is baked for just a few minutes to ensure it will hold together well, but unbaked is fine too.
+Made with just a few ingredients, the flavor is heavenly.
+The lightly sweet graham cracker crust is baked for just a few minutes to ensure it holds together well, but unbaked is fine too.
 Finally the top is decorated with a cream cheese whipped cream pipped into a simple design then decorated with key lime slices and plenty of zest.

 Best made a day ahead, our Key Lime Icebox Cheesecake is a great way to end a nice summer dinner party on the deck, or around the pool.